fytinnovations/oc-careers/getting-started/installation.md

 php artisan careers:seed-sample-data --force
 ```

-If you want to switch back to original state using the plugin:refresh command.
+If you want to switch back to original state use the command

 ```bash
 php artisan plugin:refresh Fytinnovations.Careers